pingcap/docs/reference/tiflash/overview.md

 ### Intelligent choice

-TiDB can automatically choose to use TiFlash (column-based) or TiKV (row-based), or use both of them in one query to ensure the best performance.
+TiDB can automatically choose to use TiFlash (column-wise) or TiKV (row-wise), or use both of them in one query to ensure the best performance.

 This selection mechanism is similar to that of TiDB which chooses different indexes to execute query.
-TiFlash makes the appropriate choice based on statistics of the read cost.
+TiDB optimizer makes the appropriate choice based on statistics of the read cost.

 ### Computing acceleration

 TiFlash accelerates the computing of TiDB in two ways:

-- The column-based storage engine is more efficient in performing read operation.
+- The columnar storage engine is more efficient in performing read operation.
 - TiFlash shares part of the computing workload of TiDB.

 TiFlash shares the computing workload in the same way as the TiKV Coprocessor does: TiDB pushes down the computing that can be completed in the storage layer.
 Whether the computing can be pushed down depends on the support of TiFlash.
 For details, see [Supported pushdown calculations](/reference/tiflash/use-tiflash.md#supported-push-down-calculations).